 Sardines are served at the table or on a slice of bread.
 The coals of the grills emanating the heat, the wine glasses tinkle in the hands cheering to life.
 Popular music is heard in the back while both locals and foreigners laugh in a perfect communion of the Lisbon spirit.
 This has been considered the trendiest European destination and we assure you it hasn't been in vain.
 Hurry up, before everyone else gets here.

-Know your city - some facts
+Know your city - some facts about Lisbon

 Lisbon is the oldest city in Western Europe with more than 20 centuries of history, having been conquered by the Moors in 1147.
-It is the political capital of Portugal seat of government and residence of the head of state.
+It is the political capital of Portugal, the seat of government, and residence of the head of state.
 It is also the most populated city in the country, followed by Porto.
 The city of Lisbon has a population of 547,733 inhabitants - more than half a million people.
 In the Lisbon metropolitan area reside more than two million people, corresponding to 27% of the population.

 Lisbon is the city with the most UNESCO World Heritage Landmarks